 Canyon Lodge and Cabins in Canyon Village is perhaps the most centrally located within Yellowstone, for easy ranging north to popular spots like Mammoth Hot Springs and Lamar Valley as well as points west and south.
 However, you can choose from nine lodgings inside the park based on your budget and interests.

 If you’re camping Yellowstone, be sure to understand the ins and outs of the reservation process.

 A Map of Yellowstone National Park: 3 Day Itinerary

 Here’s your Yellowstone itinerary for 3 days.
-Expand the map below to see points of interest for day 1 (in blue), day 2 (in red), and day 3 (in green).
+If you’re wondering how to plan a road trip to Yellowstone, expand the map below to see points of interest for day 1 (in blue), day 2 (in red), and day 3 (in green).

 Day 1—Geysers and Hot Springs

 The best way to see Yellowstone in 3 days?
 Begin with geysers and hot springs.
 The first day (blue points on the map) works best in the order below if coming from Canyon Village or points north or west.
 If arriving from the south entrance of the park, do it in the opposite order.